How to Set Up a VPN in Windows 10

 Download the Installer

-We’re using Private Internet Access for our VPN service.
-After choosing the subscription option of monthly, quarterly, or annually, choose your payment method and make the purchase.
+For this how-to, we’re using Private Internet Access for our VPN service.
+After choosing the monthly, quarterly, or annual subscription option, choose your payment method and make the purchase.
 Once you’ve paid, you’ll receive an email instructing you to download the installer for the VPN software.

 After you’ve received and opened the email: